Balaton cherry

 The Balaton cherry is a cultivar of sour cherry (Prunus cerasus) native to Hungary, where it was originally named Újfehértói Fürtös.
-It was introduced to the United States in the 1980s and is now grown there commercially.
+There are also some individually named high-performance clones that have been selected from this genetically more diverse variety, for example the "Kindelbrück".
+Balaton was introduced to the United States in the 1980s and is now grown there commercially.
+Extremely high yields, suitability for mechanical harvesting and positive fruit characteristics make for a commercially interesting crop.
+The fruit is particularly suitable for the fresh market, but also for processing (which is much more common with sour cherries).